popelnuh/osm-pink-shp-qml-sld/README.md

-# OSM SLD & QML
+# SLD & QML for OSM Shapefiles

-This repository contains OSM styles in SLD & QML formats; both were generated in QGIS 3.
+This repository contains OSM styles in SLD & QML formats; both were generated in QGIS 3; SLD was edited for GeoServer but still needs more work!

 The style has been inspired by Ordnance Survey Map, "Lanarkshire VII.12 (Old Monkland)Survey date: 1858   Publication date: 1860".
 See it on the National Library of Scotland page (https://maps.nls.uk/view/74955769).